KoslickiLab/MetagenomicKG/README.md

 snakemake --cores 16 -s run_usecase2_pipeline.smk targets
 ```

-## Replicate Use Case3 Pathogen Prediction
+## Replicate Use Case3 Pathogen Predictions
 To replicate the results of use case 3, you can simply run the Snakemake pipelie via:
 ```bash
 snakemake --cores 16 -s run_usecase3_pipeline.smk targets